TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 **Next steps:**

-The project can be continued by implementing the last step of CRISP-DM which is deployment.
+The project can be continued by implementing the last step of CRISP-DM which is **deployment**.
 The trained eXtreme Gradient Boosting (XGB) model or Decision Trees (DT) model could be used to detect fraudulent attempts depending on whether the transactional amount is below USD 1,000 or greater, equal to USD 1,000.
-In addition, a business process could be developed to handle transactions that are detected and flagged as fraudulent transactions by the models.
-As the models have been calibrated, predicted probabilities could be used to design different fraudulent management procedures based on Low, Medium and High probabilities.
-Lastly, the model could be continuing monitored in production and improved.
+In addition, a **business process** could be developed to handle transactions that are detected and flagged as fraudulent transactions by the models.
+Different fraudulant management procedures could be used based on the predicted probabilites of High, Medium and Low (since the models have been calibrated).
+Lastly, the model could continue to be **monitored and improved in production**.
 The improvement process could be facilitated by probability-based investigation to identify potential areas for improvement and to estimate the return of investment.

 ## 8. Jupyter Notebook